-Reviewing Blood Pressure Drugs
+Reviewing Your Blood Pressure Drugs

 Choosing Your Medication

-Before your doctor prescribe the best blood pressure drug for you he or she has to know your target blood pressure level.
+Before your doctor prescribe the best treatment for you he or she has to know your target blood pressure level.
+Because choosing the right medication depends on certain other factors, such as:

 - Your family history regarding high blood pressure.